NVIDIA/earth2studio/docs/userguide/components/diagnostic.md

 Diagnostic models also tend to extend one class:

 1. {class}`earth2studio.models.auto.AutoModel`: Defines APIs for models that have checkpoints that can be auto downloaded and cached.
-See the Automodel guide for additional details.
+See the {ref}`automodel_userguide` guide for additional details.

 ## Diagnostic Usage